Teradata/developer-resources/docs/install-ai-unlimited/quickstart/next_steps.md

 # Next steps

-Now that you've set up AI Unlimited, you can [create your first project](/docs/explore-and-analyze-data/create-first-project.md)!
+Now you're ready to [create your first project](/docs/explore-and-analyze-data/create-first-project.md)!

 Or, proceed with any of these steps:
 - See the [project lifecycle](/docs/explore-and-analyze-data/project-lifecycle.md), at a glance from beginning to end